jvitoroliv/cyberspeed/README.md

     git clone [repository-url]
     ```

-3. **Variables Review**: It is essential to review the variables defined in the variables file.
-Ensure they align with your infrastructure requirements.
-Adjust the configurations in the `locals` block which is reserved for `aws_auth` configuration post stack deployment.

-   - **Adjustments**: Some changes are mandatory, such as resource names, while others are optional, like the number of nodes, and the scaling parameters (maximum, minimum, and desired configurations).

 ### Running the Terraform Script

 1. **Plannig the EKS Cluster Stack**: Execute the following script to plan the network resources, EKS-related roles and policies, Secrets storage in SSM Parameter Store and the EKS cluster and check if is everything okay with the stack creation: